LMH Sports Physical Therapy Residency

 The resident progress and performance will be evaluated in a number of ways including but not limited to structured quarterly meetings with faculty, weekly meetings with program director and coordinator, internal feedback forms on required presentations and journal club summaries, and achieved goals in publications, research, and/or national presentations.

-Admission requirements: The applicant must be a licensed physical therapist and possess one of the following: current ATC, current license as an EMT, or certification as an Emergency Responder.
+Admission requirements: The applicant must be a licensed physical therapist and possess one of the following: current licensure as an athletic trainer or completion of an emergency responder course.

 LMH Health uses the Residency/Fellowship Physical Therapy Centralized Application Service (RF-PTCAS).
 Get started with your RF-PTCAS Application.